ZhenbangYou/SysY-Front-End/README.md

 One more thing, the documentation of *Eeyore* recommend we use different names to distinguish between named variables and temporary variables.
 But we choose to merge them for two reasons:
   - simplicity.
-  - we can determine whether a **variable record** belongs to a temporary variable by looking it up in the **symble table stack**.
+  - we can determine whether a **variable record** belongs to a temporary variable by looking it up in the **symbol table stack**.

 Do not forget to output declarations, as is required in *Eeyore*.
 This is also a way to verify the correctness.

 Indents are highly recommended, as it helps a lot for determining whether variables are assigned to correct scopes.

 Let us talk a bit more about the way to output.
 For debugging and redirection, **do not use *cout* directly**.
-Instead, you are recommend to write a wrapper function (*emit* in this project) so that all the output are forced go through this function, thereby adjusting the way to output easily.
-At present, you can represent the indent with a *string* consisting of *\t* and adjust the number of *\t* when the **symble table stack** is pushed or popped.
+Instead, you are recommended to write a wrapper function (*emit* in this project) so that all the output are forced go through this function, thereby adjusting the way to output easily.
+At present, you can represent the indent with a *string* consisting of *\t* and adjust the number of *\t* when the **symbol table stack** is pushed or popped.

 #### Test Case